ajesler/blokus/Readme.md

 One point for each board square covered, +15 if all pieces used. +5 if last piece player placed was the 1 square piece.
 (Max = 109?)

-### Model Design

-#### ActiveRecord Models

-- User
-	- name
-	- devise for auth - how will it integrate with Rails API?

-- Player
-	- user
-	- game
-	- turns

-- Game
-	- players
-	- turns
-	- shapes - the set of shapes available to each player

-- Turn
-	- player
-	- shape - empty if no player passed - use enums?
-	- transform - empty if player passed
-	- position (x, y) - empty if player passed

-#### Concerns

-- Shape
-	- name
-	- definition (points in a matrix)

-- Transform
-	- name
-	- matrix

-- Board
-	- size: 20x20

-- Point - struct
-	- x
-	- y

-### Implementation Notes

-Do all shape / piece identity work on the backend - eg front end asks for /game/players/pieces to return a set of all available pieces & isomers.

-Aim is to implement without any external JS libraries.
-D3 may prove useful for rendering the board.

-Matrix transforms could be handy for rotating / flipping blocks.
-See `experiments/matrix_rotation_test.rb`

-Would be useful to be able to get all a players blocks positions occupied when checking if new block placement is valid.

-SVG for rendering the board from a JSON blob?

-An invalid placement should show feedback to the user before they make the placement.
-Eg change shading of a block if it is an invalid move.

-Web socket impl on backend so that no refresh required when its your turn.

 #### Block Positioning Validation

 Create a BlockDefinition for each of the 21 blocks.